CCimen/whisper-api/architecture.md

    - Audio is transcribed using the Whisper model

 3. **Optional Diarization**:
-   - If requested, speaker recognition is performed
+   - If requested, the `DiarizationService` is called to perform speaker recognition.
-   - Speakers are assigned to transcription segments
+   - The `Processor` then assigns the identified speakers to the transcription segments.

 4. **Result Retrieval**:
    - User polls for task status using the task ID